varadpatil101/CounciLLM/README.md

 # 🤝 Contributing

-CouncilLLM is an evolving project, and contributions are welcome.
+CounciLLM is an evolving project, and contributions are welcome.

 If you want to contribute: